PdoyleC/Watch_Blog/README.md

 - I wanted the user to go straight to the blog, to see the watches and not to a about page.
 - Users have full CRUD functionality, Create posts, Read post and comments, Update posts they've created and Delete posts they've created.
-- There're comments and likes features also for each post, so users can interact with the blog.

-## Wireframe/Structure

 - The blog is divided into different pages, one page to post an article, one page to send a contact to the site owner, one page to view the blog, and others to sign in and out.
-- Wireframes were made using [balsamiq wireframes](https://balsamiq.com/wireframes/)
 - All users can view the blog.
 Only authenticated user can create, edit, add comments and deleted posts.

 <details>